 hen we talk about working with the faith community to improve health, often the conversation first goes to intervening with individuals and teaching them to eat healthy or be more active.
 What if the places they regularly visit, like church, don't offer healthy foods or opportunities for physical activity?
-It's hard for someone to make a healthy choice at a church dinner if there are only unhealthy options.
+It's "Igniting Change works hard for someone to make a healthy with area churches to choice at a church dinner if there are make the healthy choice only unhealthy options. the easy choice."